Izenda7Series/docs-html/_sources/install/supplementary_guides/white-listing-functions-for-calculated-fields.rst.txt

 .. figure:: images/customizations_folder.png

 Next, you will need to update the 'CustomFunctionFilePath' in the IzendaSystemSettings table.
-You can use the script below, be sure to include the full path to your file.
+You can use the script below, be sure to include the absolute path to your file.

 .. code-block:: sql